ABOUT RDDC

 Pathogenicity Predictor:Using the XGBoost method in machine learning, this tool can predict the degree of disease effect caused by a base mutation.
 The prediction results can be divided into four pathogenicity

-Pathway Analysis:This online pathway enrichment tool can visually display the changes in gene expression within a pathway after enrichment.
+Pathway Enrichment Analysis:This online pathway enrichment tool can visually display the changes in gene expression within a pathway after enrichment.

 Rare Diseases - An Overview